 The Depot conducted pre-design investigations at Dunn Field in 2003 and 2004, disposal sites confirmation sampling, and a ZVI pilot test.
 The data from these pre-design investigations will be used in the RDs for Dunn Field.
 DDC submitted the final Disposal Sites RD in April 2004.
-DDC implemented the Dunn Field Disposal Sites RA in 2005.
-The Source Areas (SVE and ZVI) RD and the Off-Depot Groundwater RD are scheduled for completion in 2007.

-In 2004, samples from monitoring wells downgradient of Dunn Field indicated concentrations of PCE and TCE exceeding $500 \,\mu\text{g/L}$ in the area proposed for installation of the PRB in the Dunn Field ROD.
+In 2004, samples from monitoring wells downgradient of Dunn Field indicated concentrations of PCE and TCE exceeding 500 $\mu$ g/L in the area proposed for installation of the PRB in the Dunn Field ROD.
 The levels prompted DDC to implement the ZVI portion of the Dunn Field remedy prior to installation of the PRB to reduce concentrations and to enhance the PRB's effectiveness.
 DDC distributed the Early Implementation Technical Memorandum and obtained BCT concurrence to the early implementation RA in September 2004.
 DDC completed the EISR action in January 2005 and obtained USEPA and TDEC approval of the EISR IRACR in September 2005.